hjam40/Camera.MAUI/Readme.md

 ### Install and configure CameraView

 1. Download and Install [Camera.MAUI](https://www.nuget.org/packages/Camera.MAUI) NuGet package on your application.
+1. Download and Install [Camera.MAUI.ZXing](https://www.nuget.org/packages/Camera.MAUI.ZXing) NuGet package on your application (if you want Barcode detection/decode with ZXing).

 1. Initialize the plugin in your `MauiProgram.cs`: